TRASIMENO MUSIC FESTIVAL

 Assisi | Trasimeno Music Festival

 Our visit to Assisi explores one of the most powerful artistic and spiritual landscapes of medieval Italy.
 For centuries, this hill town has drawn pilgrims from across the world to the Basilica of San Francesco, built to enshrine the tomb of its most famous son and to proclaim his message through architecture and art.
 We examine the creation of this extraordinary double basilica, a masterful fusion of Roman solidity and emerging Gothic lightness, conceived on a monumental scale unprecedented in Italy at the time.
 Particular attention is given to its fresco cycles, above all the celebrated Life of Saint Francis, traditionally attributed to Giotto and his workshop, whose vivid narrative realism marks a turning point in the history of Western painting.
-Time is also set aside for a walking tour through Assisi’s atmospheric streets, where the fabric of the medieval town remains remarkably intact.
-We return in the afternoon for a performance and interview in the Pavone Theatre, Perugia.
+Time is also set aside for a walking tour through Assisi’s atmospheric streets.
+We return in the afternoon for a performance and interview in the Pavone Theatre.
 Overnight Perugia (B)

 • Day 10 | Tuesday 30 June